 This week is our second to last release in our Old Testament Q+R series.
-We talk Deuteronomy.
-It's an interesting read.
-Moses is delivering his farewell address, a soliloquy urging Israel to follow God and his commandments.
+We talk about Deuteronomy and Moses' farewell address, a soliloquy urging Israel to follow God and his commandments.
 But some of his commandments seem pretty strange, especially to modern Westerners.
 Why did God have commandments about how slaves should be treated?
 Did he approve of slavery?
 And what about Israel's treatment of other nations when they would invade?

 Tim and Jon discuss these questions and many more.

 Thank you for sending in your questions!

 Questions and Timestamps:

 Music Credits: Defender Instrumental by Rosasharn Music

 Podcast Date: April 6, 2017

 Jon: Hi, this is Jon at The Bible Project.
 In this week's episode of the podcast, we're going

 to release another live question and response we did on YouTube last summer.
 This